BlackAnon22/BlackAnon22.github.io/posts/tryhackme/smag_grotto.md

 ![image](https://github.com/BlackAnon22/BlackAnon22.github.io/assets/67879936/39efca26-64a0-4097-a4ca-7409345a3584)

-We are required to login.
-We'll be using the creds we found earlier when we were analyzing the pcap files
+We are required to log in.
+We'll be using the creds we found earlier when we were analyzing the pcap file

 username:```helpdesk```         password:```cH4nG3M3_n0w```